darko-mesaros/bedrust/README.md

 ```
 bedrust --init
 ```
-This will create all the necessary files for you to be able to use **bedrust**.
+You will get asked to pick a default model.
+And this will create all the necessary files for you to be able to use **bedrust**.
 There is no need to modify these files, unless you want to.

 ### Running the application 🚀

-Finally, to run the application just use the following `cargo` command:
+Finally, to run the application just use the following command:
 ```bash
 bedrust -m <MODELNAME> # replacing the model name with one of the supported ones
 ```
+Or if you wish to use the default model (the one defined during `--init` / in your config file) just run `bedrust` without any parameters.
+If you do not select a model by passing the `-m` parameter, AND you do not have a default model set in your config file, you will be prompted to pick one during the run.

 ## Usage
 ```bash